 The disparity of sources is disappointing, to say the least.
-The only engineering journal cited is Eagar [141], in a paper produced only days after Sept.
+The only engineering journal article cited is from Dr. Eagar [143], a paper produced only days after Sept.
 11th, in which Dr. Eagar outlines a few basic calculations and suggests the "pancake model" as a possible avenue of investigation.
 NIST, of course, tested that model years later, using far more evidence, and found it to be incorrect.
 There have been numerous updated calculations published in engineering journals since then, of which we have examined a few.
 Where Dr. Eagar and official investigations are cited, i.e. the over 40 references to the NIST FAQ and other summaries, they are usually criticized or contradicted by Dr. Griffin rather than used in support.